BINPIPE/ask-questions/README.md

 Checkout [https://blog.binpipe.org](https://blog.binpipe.org) for more about me.
 When not working I love playing the Guitar.
 If you want to [learn how to play the Guitar here are free lessons](https://guitarnotepad.blogspot.com) for that as well!

-## How will I know when my question is answered?

-You can click on 'Watch' the repository and you'll get an email every time I answer the question.
-Further, Subscribe to the [Youtube channel](https://www.youtube.com/channel/UCPTgt4Wo0MAnuzNEEZlk90A) and Join the [Telegram channel](https://t.me/binpipe) for updates.

 <pre>
 <a href="https://www.binpipe.org/">BINPIPE</a> aims to simplify learning for those who are looking to make a foothold in the industry.